 It’s important to negotiate how the buyer and seller will divide the responsibility for transporting goods and clearing them through customs.
 It's equally important to ensure that this agreement is absolutely clear.
 At the same time, you need to decide whether to manage deliveries yourself or to use a freight forwarder; quality suppliers can offer complete solutions for managing inventory across an international supply chain, reducing delays, problems and costs.

 Whether you choose to outsource, or manage deliveries yourself, accuracy is essential.
 Failing to understand exactly what your responsibilities are can expose you to unexpected risks, and even small errors with paperwork can lead to significant disruption and delay.
-Many businesses find expert advice essential when they first get involved in international trade.
+Many businesses find expert advice regarding transportation and logistics is essential when they first get involved in international trade.

 Logistics can be complex and frustrating, but their effective management can give you a competitive advantage.
 Exporters who offer quality service and reliable deliveries find it easier to win and retain customers.
 Importers who are prepared to share the burden are in a position to negotiate better prices.

 You will want to limit your costs and risks.
 However, if you are competing with other suppliers, you may need to be flexible.